 How to Apply | MS in Pharmacology

-The Pharmacology Master of Science Program requires an online application to be submitted to the Biomedical Graduate Education through the Georgetown Graduate School of Arts and Sciences application portal.
+The Pharmacology Master of Science Program requires an online application to be submitted to the Biomedical Graduate Education unit of the Georgetown Graduate School of Arts and Sciences via the application portal.

-- WES required for international transcripts.
-Please select “Biomedical Graduate Education” as recipient
+- WES evaluations (course-by-course) are required for any international degree transcripts.
+Please select “Biomedical Graduate Education” as recipient.

 - 2 Letters of Recommendation